- Therapy can be affordable — try sliding-scale clinics, university training clinics, Medi‑Cal, or low-cost online platforms.

 | Modern Intimacy | Low-cost to free | None | Graduate student externs under supervision |

-Working with pre-licensed therapists at training clinics is one of the best options for affordable therapy.
-Modern Intimacy offers low-cost and free individual and couples therapy throughout California.
+Working with pre-licensed therapists at training clinics is one of the best options for affordable therapy for men in CA. Modern Intimacy offers low-cost and free individual and couples therapy throughout this state.
 Since they're a training site for graduate students, they provide significantly reduced rates.

 Graduate student therapists work under diligent weekly supervision by licensed professionals.
 This means you often get more attention and more frequent consultation on your case than you might with an independent practitioner.